Ceres: Roman Goddess of Fertility and the Commoners

 Ceres Protects Proserpina

 Ceres gave birth to Proserpina after a loving relationship with Jupiter.
 It should come as no surprise that the goddess of fertility and the almighty god of ancient Roman religion would create some beautiful children.
-But actually, Proserpina was known to be a bit too beautiful.
+But, Proserpina was known to be a bit too beautiful.

 Her mother Ceres had to hide her from the eyes of all gods and mortals, just so that she could live a quiet and peaceful life.
 It would, according to Ceres, protect her chastity and independence.